2023 COSAFA Women's Championship: Participation

-Twelve member associations of COSAFA have confirmed their participation in this year's edition.
-Out of the 12 taking part in this year's edition, 10 countries competed at the previous tournament in 2022.
-Zimbabwe made a comeback after being absent from last year's edition. while Madagascar whose team had been inactive since 2019, is returning to the international stage.
+Twelve member associations of COSAFA confirmed their participation in this year's edition.
+Out of the twelve participants, ten countries competed at the previous tournament in 2022.
+Zimbabwe made a comeback after being absent from last year's edition, while Madagascar, whose team had been inactive since 2019, also returned to the international stage.

 Note: All appearance statistics exclude the 2008 edition.